luvsarah/zenn1thh/README.md

 - currently learning html/css and ux design
 - completed my diploma in administration
 - applying to internships is hard
-- twitch hire me pls!
+- life is hard in general

 <!---
 zenn1thh/zenn1thh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.